 There’s no point in dancing around this one.
 Ford’s 6.7 Powerstroke turbodiesel is the ultimate engine for performance and towing.
 The 6.2 and 7.3 gas engines simply cannot compete with the torque the 6.7 diesel has to offer.
 That said, both the gas engines are capable performers and the Powerstroke is simply overkill for many F250 and F350 owners.
 We’ll circle back to this topic later on.

 Otherwise, these are all strong engines.
-Cast iron engine blocks on the Ford 6.2 and 7.3 gas engines are very strong and durable.
+Cast iron engine blocks on the gas engines are very strong and durable.
 Power output for the 6.2 Boss and 7.3 Godzilla gas engines are pretty low for their size.
 However, this also helps with strength and longevity.

 The specs speak for themselves with respect to performance.
 Diesel engines offer dominant performance, but even the weaker 6.2 gas engine has solid specs.
-Ford 7.3 V8 gas Godzilla engines offer a nice middle ground.
+The 7.3 Godzilla engines offer a nice middle ground.
 It offers a little more performance for those who need it without being as overkill as the 6.7 diesel.

-Ford 6.2L gas engines – also known as the 6.2 Boss – are the standard option for F-250 and F-350 Super Duty trucks.
-The 7.3 gas vs 6.7 Powerstroke both come with price increases.
-As such, the 6.2 V8 is an excellent cost-effective engine.
+The 6.2L Boss is the standard option for F-250 and F-350 Super Duty trucks.
+The other options come at a premium price.
+As such, the is an excellent cost-effective engine.
 With 385hp and 430 lb-ft it offers plenty of performance and towing capability for most.

 The engine can also produce some pretty crazy power with performance mods.
 It’s said to be able to reach 600hp with some basic mods, and a supercharger can easily take it over 1,000hp.
 With that being said, the cost of tossing a supercharger on it and all the other supporting mods is going to end up costing more than just getting the 6.7 Powerstroke.

 Last but not least – the highly capable 6.7 Powerstroke diesel engine.
 We’re obviously a little biased towards diesel engines here.
 However, we understand diesel engines aren’t for everyone.
-Notably, Ford 6.7 Powerstroke engines offer more performance than most will ever need.
+Notably, diesels offer more performance than most will ever need.
 If you don’t need more than the gas engines it’s tough to stretch to the $10,000+ Powerstroke price point.

 Diesel engines are well known for their exceptional longevity.
 It’s not uncommon for the 6.7 Powerstroke to push well beyond 300,000 miles.
 Unfortunately, newer diesel engines are subject to strict emissions equipment.
 A lot of this can be problematic and deleting emissions equipment is illegal.
 Nonetheless, the 6.7 Powerstroke is still a reliable engine that offers truly incredible specs.